gershom12/IQ-Business-Assessment/README.md

 4. Copy the war file from target folder and drop it on deployment folder folder C:\Program Files\wildfly-10.0.0.Final\standalone\deployments

 5. Navigate to the bin folder on the wildfly installation folder.
-Start ./standalone.sh to start the application server
+On the cmd type, ./standalone.sh to start the application server

 6. Open your browser and go to  http://localhost:8080/crudwebapp/", you should see a welcome page explaining what the application does and links on the menu section to navigate to the employee management section.